Our Formative Influences

 He believes (as did Ohtsuka Tadahiko sensei), that Self Defense should be taught as an internal and not just external practise.
 It should embrace mind, body spirit and lifestyle habits.

-Kyoshi George formed his own association, the ‘Kin Shin Kai’ in 1997 based squarely on Goju Kensha methods and philosophy.
+Kyoshi George formed the ‘Kin Shin Kai’ in 1997 based squarely on Goju Kensha methods and philosophy.

-He did this to offer students an alternative to standard commercial dojos, offering things he saw would put the students first.
+He did this to offer students an alternative to standard commercial dojos including –